Edinburg, New York

-Edinburg is a town in Saratoga County, New York, United States.
-The town is in the northwestern part of the county and is northwest of Saratoga Springs.
-The town is located entirely in the Adirondack Park.
-The Batchellerville Bridge connects the two halves of the town, being divided by the Great Sacandaga Lake.
+Edinburg is a town in northwestern Saratoga County, New York, United States.
+It is located in the Adirondack Park.
+The Batchellerville Bridge crosses Great Sacandaga Lake, connecting parts of the town on either shore.

 Etymology

 The town is named after the city of Edinburgh in Scotland.
-The name was originally spelt as Edinburgh.
+It was originally spelled as Edinburgh but renamed to Edinburg in 1808.

 History

-Edinburg is located within the Adirondack Park on the shores of the Great Sacandaga Lake in northwestern Saratoga County.
+Edinburg is located within the Adirondack Park on the shores of Great Sacandaga Lake in northwestern Saratoga County.

-The first recorded settlers arrived in the Sacandaga River Valley area via Fish House in 1787.
-Abijah Stark came with his family from Coleraine, Massachusetts and settled first just north of Fish House near the Providence town line.
-They were followed shortly by the Andersons, Westcotts, Randall and Bass families.
+The first recorded European settlers arrived in the Sacandaga River Valley area via Fish House in 1787.
+Abijah Stark came with his family from Coleraine, Massachusetts and settled north of Fish House near the Providence town line.
+They were followed shortly by the Andersons, West Cotts, Randall and Bass families.

-Many of the first residents had seen the valley before, when serving their country during the Revolutionary War.
-They had heard that land was cheap and "the living was better for less work."
+Many of the first settlers moved to the valley during the Revolutionary War.
+The cheap land and occasions for a better work-life made it a suitable place for settlement.

-Settlement on the west side of the river near Beecher's Hollow started in the early 1790s with the Sumner, Barker, Deming and Partridge families.
-Batchellerville on the east side started in the late 1790s and early 1800s with the Noyes, Gordon, Batcheller and DeGolia families---just to name a few.
+Settlement on the west side of the river near Beecher's Hollow started in the early 1790s with the Sumner, Barker, Deming, and Partridge families.
+Batchellerville on the east side started in the late 1790s and early 1800s with the Noyes, Gordon, Batcheller and DeGolia families.

 The town was originally part of the Town of Providence, but the area quickly grew.
-In 1801 the settlers decided that the town was big enough to have a name of its own and at an informal meeting on March 13, 1801, it became Northfield.
-However, in 1808 it was renamed Edinburgh because another Northfield was discovered in New York State.
+In 1801, the settlers decided that the town was big enough for a name of its own, and was named Northfield at an informal meeting held on March 13, 1801.
+In 1808, it was renamed Edinburgh because another Northfield was discovered in New York.

-The first town meeting was held on April 7, 1801.
-Some of the laws enacted were to raise $50.00 to take care of the town's poor and that hogs could run at large.
-That law did not work out because at a town meeting in 1802 it was decided that hogs could run at large but should wear "a good and sufficient yoak."
-Boar hogs were not to run, after being two months old, after the first of May until the 25th of December.
-Every boar hog being found to run after the above date the owner of such hog was to pay $1.00 or forfeit the hog.
+The first town meeting took place on April 7, 1801.
+During this meeting, several laws were established, including raising $50.00 to support the town's poor and allowing hogs to roam freely.
+In a town meeting held in 1802, it was decided that hogs could still roam freely but must wear a sturdy collar called a "yoak".
+Additionally, male hogs over two months old were not allowed to roam freely from May 1 to December 25.
+If a male hog was found roaming during this period, the owner had to pay $1.00 or forfeit the hog.